keaton-taylor/keaton-taylor/_posts/2017-09-05-case-study-raisemore.md

 series: CASE STUDY
 class: rm
 ---

-### In the Summer of 2015 I joined the team at RaiseMore, a social fundraising platform based in Oklahoma City, as a product designer.
-RaiseMore used teamwork and social interactions to maximize fundraising efforts.
-In turn we used the aggregate data to help predict fundraising trends and event success patterns.
-We worked on many exciting projects and initiatives including Dashboards, an automated app building marketplace and in-app coaching for fundraising teams.
-RaiseMore was my first taste of iterative product design and changed my professional trajectory forever.

 ### The Challenges
 Making fundraising and nonprofit volunteering more fun and social is hard.
 Fundraising is often a solitary experience.
 You donate and you go about your business.
 At RaiseMore we wanted to make fundraising a team sport.
 How can we offer a competitive platform?
 How can we give leaders the power to coach based on performance & quantifiable metrics?
 We aimed to answer these questions and unfortunately the answer was sometimes, “We can’t.”